cs107-rysr/spladtool-docs/docs/source/test.rst

  * test_functional_reverse.py
  * test_optimize.py

-The code coverage of our tests achieve 96%.
+The code coverage of our tests achieves 96%.

 To run given tests, under UNIX environment, use: